tree-t/Dormmamu-X/docs/README.md

 # (Aborted)<br>
-# Gantu
+# Dormmamu-X
 ## Introduction
-Gantu is a small distro derived from debian debootstrapped.
+Dormmamu-X is a small distro derived from debian debootstrapped.

 (I know that I don't have good writing skills, but if you do, then we can make a difference)